These pumpkin spice cookies are soft and moist. They are delicious and easy to make, no mixer, no chilling required!

 - Mix the melted butter, brown and granulated sugar in a medium bowl with a whisk.
 Mix in the pumpkin puree and stir until combined.

-- Add the butter mixture into flour mixture in batches.
+- Add the flour mixture in batches.
 First you can mix with a whisk.
 Then gently stir with a spatula.
 Don't overmix.

 - Remove from the oven let the cookies set on the baking sheet for 15 minutes before transferring them on a wire rack.